shirlybarazsky1/beer_app/README.md

 - run ```cd beer_app``` to get into the clone project.
 - run ```npm install``` to install the dependencies.
-- To run react, please use the cmmand ```npm start``` Next you'll need to edit config.js file with your connection string to your mongoDB. running on [http://localhost:3000] and you can start testing it out:)
+- To run react, please use the cmmand ```npm start```

+running on [http://localhost:3000] and you can start testing it out:)